At Method, we uncomplicate the complicated.

-As we explained in The Big Small Costs of Poor Procurement, issuing a PO is the first step in the three-way match process.
+As we explained in The Big Small Costs of Poor Procurement, issuing a PO is the first step in the four-way match process.
 POs hold suppliers accountable to deliver what you ordered when you want it, at the price you expect to pay—thereby preventing suppliers from increasing costs without notice or justification (aka price creep).

 1.)
 Order Tracking

 The next step of the four-way match process, receipt of goods, allows you to track orders, know the date and quantity delivered, and avoid duplication of orders.
 And most importantly, know when you’re missing a delivery, allowing you to be proactive and mitigate the risks of a shortage.

 In order to improve, you must first measure.